DG-98/fav_games/readme.md

 # The Front-End
 ![image](https://user-images.githubusercontent.com/85405879/145738803-67244fb5-d36a-4b89-af83-bb443898fd8d.png)

-When visiting the site you have the option to sigh up, log in or search for a game.
+When visiting the site you have the option to sign up, log in or search for a game.
 I did not want users to feel like they had to have an account to access the basic features of the website.

 ![image](https://user-images.githubusercontent.com/85405879/145738869-e93e3082-2bc0-4551-a7b6-1ee9e0c1a49f.png)